dhananjay-srivastava/dspy-mcts/README.md

-# MCTS Implementation for Medical Error Detection
+# MCTS Implementation in DSPy

 ## Overview